ItsAdi22/Restaurant-management-system/README.md

-# Hello!, This is a **Restaurant Management System** I created in my second year of engineering.
+# Hello!, This is a **Restaurant Management System with ML** project which I created in my second year of engineering.

 # ---------------------------------------------------------------